 Never Be The Same Again (Single Mix) slices half a minute off of the album version, and takes on a more RnB focus (sounding a bit Mis-Teeq, dare i say it), and the brilliant I Turn To You (Hex Hector Radio Mix) really closes the album on a pumping remix that I certainly remember hearing in clubs.

-Aside from a couple of fillers, Virgin Music’s and Melanie C’s gamble paid off – the album was a hit, and rightly so.
+Aside from a couple of fillers, the gamble paid off – the album was a hit, and rightly so.
 You definitely need to hear this.

 - 2000 UK CHART POSITION: #4